therealklanni/sublime-settings/README.md

 # Sublime Text 2 settings

 ## Usage

 Clone the repository or just download the settings file and drop it in your `Sublime Text 2\Packages\User` folder (Windows)

+OR

+Click the Preferences.sublime-settings link in the repository browser (GitHub) and copy/paste that into your User Preferences.

 ## Sublime Text 2 packages you should use